funkia/hareactive/README.md

 ### General

-#### How do I apply a function the value inside a behavior?
+#### How do I apply a function to the value inside a behavior?

 You can use the `map` method.
-For instance, if you have a behavior of a number you can square the number like this. `map` returns a new behavior that is equal to the original behavior except all values in the new behavior will be passed through the function.
+For instance, if you have a behavior of a number you can square the number as follows. `map` returns a new behavior with all values of the original behavior passed through the function:

 ```js
 behaviorOfNumber.map((n) => n * n);